top of page

 The ballpark was built on the site of the former Singer Park in the Manchester Millyard, a soccer stadium that was also used for circuses, carnivals, and summer concerts.
 The grounds are notable for being the site where bricks from the Arms Textile Mill are buried.
 The Arms Textile Mill was the site of the deadliest outbreak of anthrax in United States history.

-While the ballpark sits on the banks of the Merrimack River, it is situated so that the field faces away from the river, towards downtown Manchester.
-As a result, the river is not visible except from certain parts of the concourse.
-The dominating feature of this ballpark is the Hilton Garden Inn, which towers over the field in a deep left-center field.
-Many rooms feature views of the ballpark, and there is a patio from which hotel guests can sit and take action.
+While Delta Dental Stadium sits on the banks of the Merrimack River, the river factors very little into the stadium design.
+The ballpark faces away from the river and it is not visible from much of the facility.
+The dominating feature of this ballpark is the Hilton Garden Inn, which towers over the field in deep left-center field.
+Many rooms feature views of the ballpark, and there is a patio from which hotel guests can sit and take in the action.

 Food & Beverage 4